 Quick Overview for Success.

-1. Seedling mix, never peat or jiffy pots, cover seed 1/4".
-2. Moist at all times, can’t dry out once, seed will die.
-3. Warm at all times, if they get cold the clock starts over.
+1. Seedling mix only, and never use peat or jiffy pots, cover seed 1/4".
+2. Keep moist at all times, can’t dry out once, seed will die.
+3. Keep warm at all times, if they get colder than 60 degrees the clock starts over.
 4. Patience, don't compare peppers to any other vegetable germination times.
 It can take 2 to 6 weeks.

 Pepper seeds only germinate when it is warm, because they want to complete their life-cycle and produce fruit.
-There is no reason for them to start to growing when it is cold or dry.
+There is no reason for them to germinate when it is cold or dry.
 Each pepper variety takes a different amount of time to germinate.
 If you would like to contact us please follow the instructions for our Seed Guarantee found on our Policy and Terms page.

 Q. Can I find your seeds in stores?